 - The user only needs the Mint program to manage all his financial matters, including bank accounts, payment cards, and mortgage loans.

-- In addition to the obvious help in managing the funds, the personal finance app offers its tips on the proper allocation of the budget.
+- In addition to the obvious help in managing the funds, the personal finance app offers various tips on the proper allocation of the budget.
 The program analyzes all the user expenses and offers him a simple way to reduce costs.

 - The company declares that it takes advantage of the “banking-level security system” and is able to notify the client in case of suspicious and atypical expenses.

 - Mint financial apps work with different operating systems and support all popular platforms.

 The program is free and uses indirect methods of monetization, such as in-app advertising.